basho/basho_docs/source/languages/en/riakcs/cookbooks/Multipart-Upload-Overview.md

     all parts that have been fully uploaded being released.
-Part uploads that are in-progress may not have their storage released so to ensure all storage is reclaimed, the abort request should only be done after all part uploads are complete.
+Part uploads that are in-progress may not have their storage released so to ensure all storage is reclaimed, the abort request should only be done after all active part uploads are complete.
 Once a multipart upload is aborted, the upload ID is no longer valid.

 - **List Active Multipart Uploads**